 Independent member of the Proposal Review Committee: Dominique Hawkins - Architect and historic preservationist

-Announcing: The Building on a Legacy Campaign
+Announcing: The Building on a Legacy Campaign - for the next 100 years!

 The Building on a Legacy campaign is 1616 Latimer Fund’s initial fundraising effort and the Cosmopolitan Club of Philadelphia’s first capital campaign.
 1616 Latimer Fund is a 501(c)(3) organization qualified to receive tax-deductible charitable contributions for historic preservation at the Club.
 The goal of this campaign is to raise $1.3 million to help fund capital projects defined as initial priorities in the Club’s December 2021 Master Plan.
 We invite you to read more about it below and to join those donors who have already contributed over half of our goal.